Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Best Budget: A2 Hosting got a performance score of 8.4/10, the top host among shared hosting companies.
 Their prices are often less than $3/month, which is suitable for anyone looking for affordable hosting options.

 Best Managed: Kinsta is the best and most powerful managed WordPress hosting.
-Their hardware offerings are next to none, a great host to run your resource hungry WordPress sites.
+Their hardware offerings are second to none, a great host to run your resource-hungry WordPress sites.

-Best Mid-Range: Cloudways is the best mid-ranged WordPress hosting with the affordability of shared hosting and the performance of managed WordPress hosting.
+Best Mid-Range: Cloudways is the best mid-range WordPress hosting with the affordability of shared hosting and the performance of managed WordPress hosting.

 Unlike many review sites, we don’t favor companies based on commissions.
 This is evident from the fact we don’t recommend most of the popular WordPress hosting providers which are recommended everywhere else.